Team

 Our research axes

-The role of most of the identified proteins is little or not known.
-The objective of this part of the research program is to characterize the localization, the molecular partners and the function of the protein.
-This work relies on the creation of specific tools (antibodies, KO mice, transgenic mice with (fluorescent) labelled protein) and to better understand gametogenesis by characterizing new molecular actors and new signaling pathways but also to improve our knowledge of the molecular pathogenesis.
+The objective of this part of the research program is to characterize the localization, identify molecular partners, and establish the function of the proteins under investigation.
+This work relies on the creation of specific tools (antibodies, KI/KO mice, transgenic mice with labeled (fluorescent) proteins) and aims to improve our understanding of gametogenesis by characterizing new molecular players and new signaling pathways, as well as improving our knowledge of molecular pathogenesis.

 Our major publications